Louisiana State Penitentiary: Magazine

-The Angolite is the inmate-published and -edited magazine of the institution, which began in 1975 or 1976.
+The Angolite is the institution's inmate-published and edited magazine, which began in 1975 or 1976.
 Each year, six issues are published.
-Louisiana prison officials believed that an independently edited publication would help the prison.
+Louisiana prison officials believed an independently edited publication would help the prison.
 The Angolite gained a national reputation as a quality magazine and won international awards under two prisoner editors, Wilbert Rideau and Billy Sinclair, who became co-editors in 1978.
-Associate editor Ron Gene Wikberg joined them in 1988, moving up from a position as staff writer.
+Associate editor Ron Gene Wikberg joined them in 1988, moving up from a position as a staff writer.
 He worked on the magazine until gaining parole in 1992.

 Radio

-Angola is the only penitentiary in the U.S. to be issued an FCC license to operate a radio station.
+Angola is the only penitentiary in the U.S. to be issued an FCC radio station license.
 KLSP (Louisiana State Penitentiary) is a 100-watt radio station that operates at 91.7 on the FM dial from inside the prison to approximately 6,000 potential listeners including inmates and penitentiary staff.
-The station is operated by inmates and carries some satellite programming.
-Inside the walls of Angola, KLSP is called the "Incarceration Station" The station airs a variety of programming including gospel, jazz, blues, rock-n-roll, country, and oldies music, as well as educational and religious programs.
+Inmates operate the station and carry some satellite programming.
+Inside the walls of Angola, KLSP is called the "Incarceration Station".
+The station airs a variety of programming including gospel, jazz, blues, rock-n-roll, country, and oldies music, as well as educational and religious programs.
 The station has 20 hours of daily airtime, and all of the music aired by the station is donated.
 Music from His Radio and the Moody Ministry Broadcasting Network (MBN) airs during several hours of the day.
 Prisoners make the majority of broadcasting decisions.

 A radio station was established in 1986 originally as a means of communication within the complex.
-Jenny Lee Rice of Paste said "the need to disseminate information rapidly is critical" because Angola is the largest prison in the United States.
+Jenny Lee Rice of Paste wrote, "the need to disseminate information rapidly is critical" because Angola is the largest prison in the United States.
 The non-emergency uses of the station began in 1987 when Jimmy Swaggart, an evangelist, gave the prison old equipment from his radio network.
-In the early years, the radio station emphasized announcements and music more than religion, but in the early 21st century, it broadcast more religious programming.
+In the early years, the radio station emphasized announcements and music more than religion, but it broadcast more religious programming in the early 21st century.